yumoqing/p2psc/README.md

 ## Principle

+* hand shake phase:
+client use server's pubkey to encrypt client's peer_id and a secret book generated randomly, then use client's private key to sign. finally pack it as a hand shake request data, send to the server when server received hand shake data, unpack the data to crypt data and a sign data, use server's private key to decrypt the crypt data, then unpack it to client's peer_id, and secret book, using the client peer_id find clien's public key, then use client public key to verify the sign. if everything is OK, then generates a sessionid and encrypt it with client's public key, sign the crypt data with self private key, finally pack and send it bak to client hand shake finish
+* normal data communication
-We use RSA's encrypt/decrypt and sign/verify to make a safe hand shake and use rc4 with a secret book switched in hand shake phase to encrypt/decrype data to deliver between the peer to peer hand shaked
+use secret book and current timestamp to generate a rc4 key, and encrypt/decrypt the data communicates between the two peers hand shaked.

 ## TCP API